-As the economy boomed, needs for freshwater demanded by irrigation, tourism and the local community also grew.
+As the economy boomed, the need for freshwater required by irrigation, tourism, and the local community also grew.
 As a result, Campo de Dalías faced overexploitation of groundwater aquifers, such as the Campo de Dalías coastal aquifer.
 Furthermore, the region received less than 300 mm of rainfall per year, which could not adequately replenish the aquifers quicker than its withdrawal.
 These factors threatened local water supplies due to contamination by seawater intrusion and to the socio-economic livelihood of Almería.